-Get Your Science On is our newest podcast.
-It features the Little Shop of Physics traveling hands-on experiments that make up our road program (see School Visits).
-These short videos will teaching you how to make cool science experiments with household items.
+Get Your Science On features experiments from the Little Shop of Physics Traveling Science Experience.
+These videos will teach you how to make cool science experiments!

 Victoria has a simple surprising experiment.
 What Keeps the Ball in the Cup?